alex-oswald/alexoswald.com/_posts/2020-10-28-creating-my-static-blog-site.md

 - Azure DevOps for version control
 - Azure Pipelines for builds and release deployments
-- Deployed in Azure
+- Azure CDN

 In this guide, we will setup Azure to host a blog via Azure CDN.
 We will use Jekyll to generate our static site.
-Since we don't want to deal with installing Ruby or Jekyll, we will develop the site in VSCode using dev containers.
+Since we don't want to deal with installing Ruby or Jekyll, we will develop the site in Visual Studio Code using dev containers.
 With dev containers, we can develop inside a container that already has Ruby and Jekyll installed.

----

 ## Prerequisites